Asset Search Services - Nationwide Asset Investigation Company

 Financial Services

-Banks, credit unions, and lending institutions use our financial asset investigation services for loan underwriting, collateral verification, credit risk assessment, and regulatory compliance due diligence requirements.
+Banks and lending institutions use our financial investigation services for loan underwriting, collateral verification, and credit risk assessment.

 Collection Industry

-Collection agencies and debt buyers leverage our debtor asset search capabilities to identify garnishment opportunities, locate attachable property, and develop effective recovery strategies based on verified asset intelligence.
+Collection agencies leverage our debtor asset search capabilities to identify garnishment opportunities and develop recovery strategies.

 Real Estate Industry

-Title companies, real estate investors, and property managers use our real estate asset search services to verify ownership, identify liens and encumbrances, and conduct thorough due diligence before transactions.
+Title companies use our real estate asset search services to verify ownership, identify liens, and conduct due diligence before transactions.

 Insurance Industry

-Insurance companies use our investigation services for subrogation recovery, fraud detection, claims verification, and identifying assets available for recovery in liability and casualty claims.
+Insurance companies use our fraud investigation services for subrogation recovery, fraud detection, and claims verification.

 Corporate Due Diligence

-Corporations conducting M&A transactions, partnership evaluations, and vendor assessments rely on our business asset search capabilities to verify financial representations and assess counterparty risk.
+Corporations conducting M&A rely on our business asset search capabilities to verify financial representations and assess risk.

 Government & Municipal

-Government agencies, municipalities, and regulatory bodies use our services for tax enforcement, regulatory compliance investigations, public records verification, and asset recovery in enforcement actions.
+Government agencies use our services for tax enforcement, regulatory compliance investigations, and asset recovery in enforcement actions.

 Private Investigation

-Licensed private investigators partner with us for comprehensive asset location services, background investigations, surveillance support, and financial profiling for their clients' cases.
+Licensed private investigators partner with us for comprehensive asset location services, background investigations, and financial profiling.

 Professional Asset Search vs. DIY Database Searches